Many thanks to our esteemed panel of energy management experts who served on the 2021 selection committee.

 She is author of several papers and publications about process optimization, energy efficiency and energy management, and teaches in different postgraduate programs linked to the topics of her specialty.

 Albert Dessi chairs the EN001 Energy Auditing standards committee, the Australian mirror committee to ISO TC301 Energy Management and Energy Savings, since 2013.
-As part of this role he was also the lead drafter of the series of joint Australia-New Zealand energy auditing standards, AS/NZS3598, published in October 2014.
-In representing Australia at ten TC301 meetings, Mr. Dessi has contributed to developing the ISO50001:2018, ISO 50002, ISO50006, ISO50015 and ISO50004 standards.
+As part of this role, he was also the lead drafter of the series of joint Australia-New Zealand energy auditing standards, AS/NZS3598, published in October 2014.
+In representing Australia at numerous TC301 meetings, Mr. Dessi has contributed to developing the ISO50001:2018, ISO 50002, ISO50006, ISO50015 and ISO50004 standards.

 In his previous role at the Department of Industry, Mr. Dessi also represented Australia on the Measurement and Verification task group of the Energy Management Working Group, part of the Global Superior Energy Performance partnership under the CEM.
 He has an honours degree in Mechanical and Materials Systems Engineering, and a degree and Postgraduate Diploma in Economics from the Australian National University, and is a Certified Measurement and Verification Professional.